elab-development/internet-tehnologije-projekat-kinomania-website_2017_0072/README.md

 ## Stopping the Application

 If you wish to stop the backend from running, just type `Ctrl+C` in the same command prompt where the backend is running.
 The same goes for the frontend - if you wish to stop the frontend from running, type `Ctrl+C` in the same command prompt where the frontend is running.

+## Available API routes

+If you wish to see the documentation of all available backend API routes, you can do so by running backend, and typing `http://localhost:8080/api/docs` in your browser of choise